 Pubblications:

-He is co-author of more than 46 papers on refereed journal, 87 papers on referred conferences, workshops and seminars, 15 patent proposals and 2 book chapters.
+He is co-author of more than 53 papers on refereed journal, 102 papers on referred conferences, workshops and seminars, 17 patent proposals and 2 book chapters.
+He participated in the Technical Program Committee at the conference Photonics in Switching and Computing 2023.